← Back to Drug List

 Additional Inclusion Criteria

-• If HBsAg-negative but anti-HBc-positive: Consultation with a gastroenterologist/hepatologist or infectious diseases expert regarding antiviral prophylaxis or preemptive monitoring for HBV reactivation
+• If HBsAg-negative but anti-HBc-positive: A gastroenterologist/hepatologist or infectious diseases expert has been consulted for advice on whether to start antiviral prophylaxis or to preemptively monitor for HBV reactivation

 Indication & Patient Population